LimaYes/elastic-core-maven/UPD1.md

 Due to a immense lack of sleep, this guide - including some basic explanations - will appear here tomorrow.

+## Bugs

+Yup, there will be plenty, and we - together - will get rid of them, and we will do it fast.

 ## Hack On